 - women – sexually active women are vulnerable, in part because the urethra is only 4 cm long and bacteria have only this short distance to travel from the outside to the inside of the bladder

 - people with urinary catheters – such as the critically ill, who can’t empty their own bladder

 - people with diabetes – changes to the immune system make a person with diabetes more vulnerable to infection

 - men with prostate problems – such as an enlarged prostate gland that can cause the bladder to only partially empty

 - babies – especially those born with physical problems (congenital abnormalities) of the urinary system.

 Urinary abnormalities in children

 A urinary infection in a child needs to be investigated as it may indicate a more serious condition.
-The most common urinary system condition is vesico-ureteric reflux.
-This means the bladder valve isn’t working properly and allows urine to flow back to the kidneys, increasing the risk of a kidney infection.
+The most common urinary system condition is urinary reflux.
+With this condition, the bladder valve isn’t working properly and allows urine to flow back to the kidneys, increasing the risk of a kidney infection.